-There are a number of computers throughout the library that you can use to access the Internet, use Office software such as Microsoft Word, and use educational software.
+There are computers throughout the library that you can use to access the Internet, use Office software such as Microsoft Word, and use educational software.

 Basics of Use

 You’ll need a library card with less than $5 in fines to use an Internet computer.
 Computers are located both upstairs and downstairs.
-If a computer is available you can just walk up, sign in, and use it.
-If all computers are in use, you can sign up in the waiting list.
-If you need to step away from a computer for a few minutes you can lock the computer.
+If a computer is available, you can just walk up, sign in, and use it.
+If all computers are in use, you can sign up for the waiting list.
+If you need to step away from a computer for a few minutes, you can lock the computer.
 There are time limits — 2 hours for most computers, and 20 minutes for the express computers.

 You can print in black (5 cents) or color (25 cents).
 After you print something, you’ll need to go to a print release station where you can log in, view your list of print jobs, pay for them, and then send them to the printer.

 All Internet computers have CD/DVD drives (although we don’t allow you to watch DVDs on the computers), USB ports, and slots for memory cards.
-The computers do not have floppy disk drives. we sell 2GB USB flash memory drives at the circulation desk.
+The computers do not have floppy disk drives.
+We sell 16GB USB flash memory drives at the circulation desk for $10.